-You can find more information about graduate assistantships including currently available assistantships on the website of the Graduate School.
+You can find more information about graduate assistantships, including currently available assistantships at Graduate Assistantships on the Graduate School website.

 This award offers highly qualified incoming graduate students a tuition waiver and stipend for their first year at SIUE.
-There will be approximately 19 CGA awards for the nine-month academic year 2010-2011.
+There will be approximately 19 CGA awards for the nine-month academic year.
 They will include a monthly stipend, as well as waiver of tuition.
 The amount of the stipend is $8,370 ($930 per month).
-Applications for the CGA including the application to the graduate program have to be received by January 15 of each year.
+Applications for the CGA including the application to the graduate program have to be received by the second Friday of January each year.

-You can find more information about the Competitive Graduate Award on the website of the Graduate School.
+You can find more information about the Competitive Graduate Award on the Graduate School website.